MahaThafar/Affinity2Vec/README.md

 #### *There are Three folders:*

   **1.Input folder:**
-  that includes four folder for 4 datasets include:
+  that includes two folder for 2 datasets include:
+   - Davis dataset,
-   - Nuclear Receptor dataset (nr),
+   - KIBA dataset
-   - G-protein-coupled receptor (gpcr),
-   - Ion Channel (IC),
-   - Enzyme (e)
-     which each one of them has all required data of drug-target interactions (in Adjacency matrix and edgelist format) and drug-drug and target-target similarities in (square matrix format) - all matrices include items names.
+     which each one of them has all required data of drug-target binding affinity (in Adjacency matrix format), drug-drug and target-target similarities in (square matrix format), the drugs' SMILES in dictionary format with drugs' IDs, and the proteins' amino-acid sequences in dictionary format with proteins' IDs

   **2.Embedding folder:**
-  that has also four folders coressponding for four datasets,
+  that has also two folders coressponding for two datasets,
-     each folder contains the generated node2vec embeddings files for each fold of training data
+     each folder contains the generated seq2seq embeddings for drugs, and generated ProtVec embeddings for proteins.

-  **3.Novel_DTIs folder:**
-  that has also four folders coressponding for four datasets,
-     to write the novel DTIs (you should create directory for each dataset)

 ---
-#### *There are 10 files:*
+#### *There are 8 files:*
-(Four main functions, one main for each dataset, and the other functions are same for all datasets which are imported in each main function)
+(two main functions, one main for each dataset, and the other functions are same for all datasets which are imported in each main function)

-- **load_datasets.py** --> to read the input data including interactions and similarities
+- **load_datasets.py** -->  read the input data including binding affinityies, SMILES, Sequences, and similarities
-- **get_Embedding_FV.py** --> to read the node2vec generated embedding and get the FV for each drug and target (CV random seed=22)
 - **training_functions.py** --> for several training and processing functions such as edgeList, Cosine_similarity, ..
 - **pathScores.py** --> to calculate and return all path scores for 6 path structures
-- **snf_code.py** --> Similarity Network Fusion functions
-- **GIP.py** --> to calculate and return gussian interaction profile similarity
+- **evaluation.py** --> define all evalution metrics used in our experments.

 - **Four main functions**
 one for each dataset:
 > - DTIs_Main_nr.py
 > - DTIs_Main_gpcr.py
-> - DTIs_Main_ic.py
-> - DTIs_Main_enzyme.py

 ---
 ## Installing: